YWCA Vermont is dedicated to eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.

 What We Do

-In addition to camp, we are proud to join our sister YWCA’s in organizing the annual Stand Against Racism and Week Without Violence campaigns, host a holistic women’s retreat weekend, promote young leaders in STEAM topics with our Leaders on the Lake programs, and attend and facilitate forums and events on race and gender discrimination.
+In addition to camp, we are proud to join our sister YWCA’s in organizing the annual Stand Against Racism and Week Without Violence campaigns, host a holistic women’s retreat weekend, promote young leaders in STEAM topics and social justice advocacy with our Leaders on the Lake and Leaders on the Rise programs, and attend and facilitate forums and events on race and gender discrimination.
 Learn how you can get involved with YWCA Vermont today.

 Connect with Us!